 You’re Witnessing A Pain Body

 Part of my self-training and self-discipline towards being a superior human being includes seeking out books that would otherwise be alien to me.
 This exercise stretches the imagination and requires an open mind, and it is something you should do.
 On just such an occasion I sought out a spiritual book.
 What?
 Me spiritual?
 Certainly not before reading The Power of Now by Eckhart Tolle.
 After reading and re-reading, I am no longer ashamed to call myself spiritual.
 If you have trouble calling yourself spiritual, consider maybe there is more to learn about what it means.
+You can shout “hokey new age nonsense” all you want, but there’s obviously some psychology here to be learned.

 The Power of Now taught me quite a few things about people, my environment, and even myself.
 One of the most intriguing concepts was that of a “pain body.”
 A pain body is (and here I’m giving you my best interpretation) a negative “fingerprint” of painful feelings associated with past events.
 It is a like a bad spirit living inside a person that explodes when it perceives pain.
 Yeah, I don’t like using “spirit” to describe it either.

-I myself had a very visceral reaction to an innocent joke, when I politely asked a girlfriend to walk over and help with something simple on the stove top.
+Years ago I had a very visceral reaction to an innocent joke, when I politely asked a girlfriend to walk over and help with something simple on the stove top.
 She (acting annoyed) jokingly said, “What are you, an invalid?” as she was getting up from her chair to help.
 Believe me, I knew it was a joke, but I dropped what I was doing and I started crying.
 Tears streamed down my face like someone turned on a faucet.
 I could barely lift my arms because they felt so weak.
 I couldn’t explain it.
 I felt like I was possessed.
 There was no active sobbing; just me standing there in disbelief, experiencing an acute sensation of mind and body separation.
 I reached up and touched my wet face to see if I was crying, much the same way that someone after a car accident would check themselves for head injuries.

 One thing to keep in mind is that many of the words and concepts taught by Eckhart Tolle (and perhaps Buddhism) are merely signposts pointing toward something which does not really have a name.
 You don’t have to believe in the existence of pain bodies to believe the psychological phenomenon exists, whatever name you decide to give it.
 I personally withhold judgement and look toward Tolle’s teachings as a way to view life through a different lens and absorb details I would have otherwise missed.